-If at least approximately ten (10) minutes have passed since the rescuer shut down the high-voltage system [refer to 3-3.1 High-Voltage System Shut-Down Procedure (FRG-21)], then the rescuer can cut the vehicle except for the high-voltage battery.
+If approximately ten (10) minutes have passed since the rescuer shut down the high voltage system (refer to 3-3.1 High Voltage System Shut-Down Procedure (FRG-19)), then the rescuer can cut the vehicle except for the high voltage battery.

-If the rescuer cannot wait approximately ten (10) minutes or shut down the high-voltage system, absolute care must be taken to avoid cutting high-voltage parts and appropriate Personal Protective Equipment (PPE) must always be worn.
-DO NOT cut the high-voltage battery due to possible electrocution risk and electrolyte solution leakage.
+If the rescuer cannot wait approximately ten (10) minutes or shut down the high voltage system, absolute care must be taken to avoid cutting HV parts and appropriate Personal Protective Equipment (PPE) must always be worn.
+DO NOT cut the high voltage battery due to possible electrocution risk and electrolyte solution leakage.